 To support her funding request Ella’s mother gives us a report from her paediatrician.
 The report shows that capacity building measures to increase Ella’s food intake by mouth have been put into place.
 But because she can’t tolerate blended food, she needs to use PEG tube formula.
 The report also includes the quoted cost of the formula and PEG equipment that’s needed for Ella’s support.

-To work out whether the funding for Ella’s HEN formula and PEG equipment is reasonable and necessary, the planner looks at the information provided against the NDIS Funding Criteria (insert link to OG).
+To work out whether the funding for Ella’s HEN formula and PEG equipment is reasonable and necessary, the planner looks at the information provided against the NDIS Funding Criteria.
 Some of the things the planner thinks about are:

 - whether the need for the HEN formula is solely and directly because of Ella’s disability

 - whether there are other more suitable options to give Ella the necessary nutrition for a child her age, that represent better value for money relative to the benefits achieved